Preserving a Remarkable Space: The Shaw Auditorium

 Student performers will also benefit from the updates to the green room backstage, where students gather before performances.
 By adding a portable wall to this area, students can now use this large room for two purposes at the same time.

-With the JR Black Box Theatre is a remarkable addition that the Theatre Department will surely utilize, the Shaw Auditorium remains one of the largest spaces on campus where students can gather and enjoy the fine arts.
-With the new Shaw already brining in renown talents like Arliss Howard, Jens Lindemann and the Fountain City Brass Band, this space will surely be full of anxious spectators throughout the years.
+The JR Black Box Theatre is a remarkable addition that the Theatre Department will enjoy.
+The Shaw Auditorium remains one of the largest spaces on campus where students can gather and enjoy the fine arts.
+With the new Shaw already bringing in renown talents like Arliss Howard, Jens Lindemann and the Fountain City Brass Band, this space will surely be full of anxious spectators throughout the years.

 “With these new facilities, we will have the access to bring in some really high-caliber performers to entertain and educate us,” said Gary Heisserer, Dean of the College of Liberal Arts and Sciences.